 97753 Karlstadt (Main)

-A hike through the Grainberg-Kalbenstein-Saupurzel nature reserve on the banks of the Main.
-Enjoy the panoramic view from the summit of the Kalbenstein on a trip by train.
+A hike through the Grainberg-Kalbenstein-Saupurzel nature reserve on the banks of the River Main.
+Enjoy the panoramic view from the summit of the Kalbenstein on a trip on the railway.

 A hiking tour for nature lovers and families

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

 The starting point is the railway station in Karlstadt.
 Just after the subway, you will find the signs for the K1 hiking trail, which you will follow the whole way.